ShayHu-Git/Concrete-sample-generator/README.md

 # Concrete-sample-generator
-This plug-in is for generating the concrete geometrical model, delicating for the mesoscal modeling of concrete and multiple phases materials.
+This plug-in is for generating the concrete geometrical model based on Blender, delicating for the mesoscal modeling of concrete and multiple phases materials.

 Three modules are contained in the interface: